What Are the Four Basic Financial Statements in Accounting?

 If there are any changes in the owner’s equity between accounting periods, they are listed on the statement of owner’s equity, the fourth of the major business financial statements.
 The key components listed on this statement include:

 - Beginning equity balance

 The additions and subtractions are for a particular period and can include things like net income, dividend payments, and withdrawals.

 Get Help for Your Small Business

 So, what are the four basic financial statements you need?
 They are the income statement, the balance sheet, the statement of cash flows, and the statement of owners equity.
-By preparing these four main financial statements, you will be able to see how well your company's finances are doing or find areas that need improvement.
+By preparing these four accounting financial statements, you will be able to see how well your company's finances are doing or find areas that need improvement.
 If you don’t have the required time or understanding of financial statements, online services like ours can help.
 If you're looking for an outsourced firm, be sure to check out our financial team.